Summits at 3000

 A very nice hike to the pass and the summit which delimit the valleys of Maurienne and Tarentaise.

-Except for the off-trail part to reach the Pointe from the Col d'Aussois, the path is well marked and not technical in the middle of summer (be careful, the snow remains well present until the end of June).
-The itinerary starts from the dam of the lake of Plan d'Amont and continues on the peaceful plateau of Fond d'Aussois, in the heart of the preserved environment of the Vanoise National Park, an ideal place to discover the fauna(especially the marmots) and the flora.
+With the exception of the off-trail section to reach the Pointe from the Col d'Aussois, the trail is well marked and not at all technical in the middle of summer (but be warned, there's still plenty of snow until the end of June).
+The route starts from the dam at Lac de Plan d'Amont and continues across the peaceful plateau of Fond d'Aussois, in the heart of the unspoilt environment of the Vanoise National Park, an ideal place to discover the fauna(especially marmots) and flora.

-Even if the hikes up to the Rateau d'Aussois or the Pointe de l'Observatoire are accessible, the high mountain remains a delicate environment where each person commits himself under his own responsibility.
-These hikes require a minimum of equipment:
+Even if the hikes to the Rateau d'Aussois or the Pointe de l'Observatoire are accessible, the high mountains remain a delicate environment where each person undertakes his or her own responsibility.
+These hikes require minimum equipment:

 • Hiking shoes